MasteryCoding/curriculum-development-documentation/README.md

 #### Lesson

 Present on all document and video sections.
 In a Document section, this is the main body of the page.
-In a Video section, this is the portion below the video.
 Any information necessary to complete the section belongs in here, including any required reading or assignment instructions.
+In a Video section, reiterate any actions students must take to mark the section complete (example: Create script A and ensure it functions correctly).

 #### Vocabulary